 - Strive to foster a sense of self-awareness, awareness of others’ creative expression, and how the arts inform an inclusive and active community.

-- Discover your place as an A & C citizen—whether as a creator, performer, patron, or community-builder.
+- Discover your place as an A&C citizen—whether as a creator, performer, patron, or community-builder.

-- Body/Performance: dance, theatre, and movement
+- Performance with a focus on dance, theatre, and movement (housed in McCann)

-- Event or Art Assistant: If you have a Federal Work-Study award, you may apply to be one of our many student employees.
+Arts & Creativity Programming Assistant: If you have a Federal Work-Study award, you may apply to be one of our many student employees.
 Learn new skills while helping with our community events.

 - Movie Nights